Baja Studios

-Baja Studios, is a Mexican film studio near the resort community of Rosarito, Baja California, Mexico, it is owned by José Galicot.
+Baja Studios is a Mexican film studio near the resort community of Rosarito, Baja California, Mexico, owned by José Galicot.
 It comprises the world's largest stages and water tanks designed for filming.
-As well as major film work the facility is used for making commercials, music videos, television series, and movies for television.
+As well as major film work, the facility is used for making commercials, music videos, television series, and movies for television.

-Originally built by Mexican businessman José Galicot and 20th Century Fox for the reconstruction of RMS Titanic in the 1997 film Titanic, it has since then built some of the largest sets for numerous other studios including, MGM's Tomorrow Never Dies, Amblin Entertainment's In Dreams, Warner Bros.'s Deep Blue Sea, Phoenix Pictures's The Weight of Water, Disney's Pearl Harbor and Fox's Master and Commander: The Far Side of the World.
+Originally built by Mexican businessman José Galicot and 20th Century Fox for the reconstruction of RMS Titanic in the 1997 film Titanic, it has since then built some of the largest sets for numerous other films, including MGM's Tomorrow Never Dies, Amblin Entertainment's In Dreams, Warner Bros.'s Deep Blue Sea, Phoenix Pictures's The Weight of Water, Disney's Pearl Harbor and Fox's Master and Commander: The Far Side of the World.